Looking for info on How to Build a Deck Step by Step with pictures?

 Don’t feel like you have the skill to cut the notched boards for the steps (what they call stringers)?
-You can buy those pre-cut at Home Depot too.
+You can buy those pre-cut an Amazon too.
 Select 3 steps or 4 and it’s done!

 Here is what the finished deck looks like!